The King is Dead

 Lois: Oh, you wanted a bigger part, didn't you, sweetie?

 Stewie: Oh, to hell with you!
-Perhaps I'll skip the stage and go directly to films!
+Perhaps I'll skip the stage and go

 [Title card: "There's Something About Stewie"]